Working together to achieve safer point to point transport in NSW

 It’s important that passengers feel safe when they are in a taxi or hire vehicle, including rideshare, which is why we work closely with industry to ensure safer point to point transport in NSW.
-While it is vital passengers feel safe when using a passenger vehicle, it is also important drivers feel safe in their workplace.

 - soil or damage the vehicle